xiangyuT/raylight/README.md

 *"Why buy 5090 when you can buy 2x5070s"-Komikndr*

 ## UPDATE
+- New parallelism, CFG.
+Check models note below about Flux or Hunyuan
 - Qwen Image fix for square dim
 - Hunyuan Video support for FSDP and USP
 - Chroma/Radiance support for FSDP and USP